leonorae/HereItIs/PAGE_TESTING.md

 ## 7. About Page:
 ### Page Title
-About
+About HereItIs

 ### Page Description
-A simple about page, with a description of what the app is and how to use
+A simple about page, with a description of what the app is and how to use it.

 ### Data needed to render the page
-- User details (username, name, email, location)
+- Description of application

 ### Link destinations for the page
+- back to home

+### List of tests for verifying the rendering of the page